kubevirt/user-guide/workloads/controllers/offline-virtual-machine.md

 the current instance of the VirtualMachineInstance is deleted from the cluster.

 ### Exposing as a Service
-An VirtualMachine could be exposed as a service.
+A VirtualMachine can be exposed as a service.
 The actual service will be available once the VirtualMachineInstance starts without additional interaction.

 For example, exposing SSH port (22) as a `ClusterIP` service using `virtctl` after the OfflineVirtualMAchine was created, but before it started: